Salix-OS/docs.salixos.org/content/user/how-to-create-a-video-DVD-from-the-CLI/_index.md

 ---
 title: "How to Create a Video DVD from the CLI"
-menutitle: "Video DVD from the CLI"
+linktitle: "Video DVD from the CLI"
 ---

 It is very easy to create a video DVD out of your existing video files, using only command line tools.